 Clinique for Men Photography

 This was the first re-brand that Clinique for Men has had since it's launch in 1976.
-A brand originally built on the success of the Clinique line, the #1 women's skincare brand in the United States, meant a fun and unique challenge to produce the still life global campaign for this iconic brand.
-I produced the shoots for all of the CFM product assets for print, social, web and in store use, as well as supervising the retouch process.
-In addition to all of the product shots, I also produced the portrait photography for our talent, coordinating the same aspects as in the tabletop production.
+Working on a brand originally built on the success of the Clinique line, the #1 women's skincare brand in the United States, meant a fun and unique challenge to produce their first global still life/tabletop and portrait campaign, and to top it off, it was a global launch of a new product, the Maximum Hydrator.
+I produced all of the shoots for all of the CFM product assets for print, social, web and in store use, as well as supervising the retouch process.

 Daniel Dae Kim